khyatiEXE/probable-dollop/README.md

 ### About me
 Having finished my bachelor's in Computer Applications from University of Pune in 2019, I did a certifaction in Data Science and Engineering from Great Learning followed by a six-month internship in Data Science at FedEx.
-Healthcare Analytics-